The following are frequently asked questions about Azure private DNS.

 Yes.
 You must have write operation permission on the virtual networks and the private DNS zone.
-The write permission can be granted to several RBAC roles.
-For example, the Classic Network Contributor RBAC role has write permissions to virtual networks and Private DNS zones Contributor role has write permissions on the private DNS zones.
-For more information on RBAC roles, see Role-based access control.
+The write permission can be granted to several Azure roles.
+For example, the Classic Network Contributor Azure role has write permissions to virtual networks and Private DNS zones Contributor role has write permissions on the private DNS zones.
+For more information on Azure roles, see Azure role-based access control (Azure RBAC).

 Will the automatically registered virtual machine DNS records in a private zone be automatically deleted when you delete the virtual machine?

 Yes.
 If you delete a virtual machine within a linked virtual network with autoregistration enabled, the registered records are automatically deleted.

 I've reconfigured the OS in my virtual machine to have a new host name or static IP address.
 Why don't I see that change reflected in the private zone?

 The private zone's records are populated by the Azure DHCP service; client registration messages are ignored.
 If you have disabled DHCP client support in the VM by configuring a static IP address, changes to the host name or static IP in the VM aren't reflected in the zone.

 I have configured a preferred DNS suffix in my Windows virtual machine.
 Why are my records still registered in the zone linked to the virtual network?

 The Azure DHCP service ignores any DNS suffix when it registers the private DNS zone.
 For example, if your virtual machine is configured for